Oleg-Imanilov/spring-boot-in-minutes/README.md

 To manage multiple microservices, you can use container orchestration tools like Kubernetes or Docker Swarm.
 Spring Boot applications can be easily containerized using Docker, which makes it simple to deploy, scale, and manage your microservices in various cloud environments.

 In conclusion, Spring Boot is an excellent choice for building and deploying microservices in the cloud.
 With the help of Spring Cloud, you can create scalable, resilient, and maintainable services that can be easily deployed and managed on various cloud platforms.

+## Using Docker

+Dockerizing a Spring Boot application involves creating a Dockerfile, building a Docker image, and running the application inside a Docker container.
+Here's a step-by-step guide to help you dockerize your Spring Boot application:

+1. `Install Docker`: If you haven't already, install Docker on your machine.
+You can follow the official installation instructions for your specific operating system at https://docs.docker.com/get-docker/.
+1. `Create a Dockerfile`: In the root directory of your Spring Boot project, create a new file called Dockerfile.
+This file will contain instructions for building a Docker image of your application.
+1. `Edit the Dockerfile`: Add the following content to the `Dockerfile`.
+This example assumes that you have a Spring Boot application packaged as an executable JAR file.
+Replace `my-app.jar` with the name of your JAR file.
+    ```Dockerfile
+    # Use the official OpenJDK image as the base image
+    FROM openjdk:11-jre-slim

+    # Set the working directory inside the container
+    WORKDIR /app

+    # Copy the JAR file from your local machine to the container
+    COPY target/my-app.jar /app/my-app.jar

+    # Expose the port your application will run on
+    EXPOSE 8080

+    # Set the entrypoint command to run the JAR file
+    ENTRYPOINT ["java", "-jar", "my-app.jar"]
+    ```
+1. `Build the Docker image`: Open a terminal in your project's root directory, and run the following command to build the Docker image.
+Replace `my-image` with a suitable name for your image.
+    ```bash
+    docker build -t my-image .
+    ```
+    This command will build a Docker image using the instructions provided in the Dockerfile.
+The -t flag specifies the name of the image, and the . at the end tells Docker to use the current directory (which should contain the Dockerfile).
+1. `Run the Docker container`: After building the Docker image, you can run a Docker container using that image.
+Run the following command to start a new container.
+Replace `my-container` with a suitable name for your container and `my-image` with the name you used in the previous step.
+    ```bash
+    docker run -d --name my-container -p 8080:8080 my-image
+    ```
+    This command tells Docker to run a new container in detached mode (`-d`) with the specified name (`--name my-container`) and to map the container's port 8080 to the host's port 8080 (`-p 8080:8080`).

+Your Spring Boot application is now running inside a Docker container.
+You can access it via http://localhost:8080 (or the IP address of the machine running the Docker container if you're running it on a remote server).

 ## Using Kubernetes (k8s)